PaddlePaddle/docs/doc/paddle/guides/dygraph_to_static/input_spec_en.rst

 ===========================

 In PaddlePaddle(Referred to as "Paddle"), The dygraph model can be converted to static program by decorating the outermost forward function with ``paddle.jit.to_static`` .
 But actual Tensor data should be feeded into the model to ensure that the shape of each Tensor in the network is correctly deduced in transformation.
-This transformation process requires the user to explicitly execute the forward function, which increases the cost of the interface.
+This transformation process needs to explicitly execute the forward function, which increases the cost of the interface.
 Meanwhile, the way that need feed Tensor data fails to customize the shape of inputs, such as assigning some dimensions to None.

-Therefore, Paddle provides the InputSpec interface.
-It enables users to perform the transformation more easily, and supports to customize the signature of input Tensor, such as shape, name and so on.
+Therefore, Paddle provides the InputSpec interface to perform the transformation more easily, and supports to customize the signature of input Tensor, such as shape, name and so on.

 1. InputSpec interface